 - Final written and oral test – choose 1 of 7 industry cases to analyze and discuss

-- Completion of modules and passing of the final test within 7 months (with possible extension)
+- Completion of modules within 6 months and passing the final case assignment

 Strategic Session Topics